-- 11.5.1 All digital evidentiary images requiring enhancement may be enhanced through Digital Workplace or equivalent software via Adobe PhotoShop using a copy of the original image.
-Once the Digital Workplace or equivalent software is upgraded to a server-based system with multiple work stations, all digital impression images will be enhanced through the new system.
-If using Digital Workplace or equivalent software for enhancement, sections 11.5.2-11.5.4 apply. - 11.5.2 Enhanced images will be designated using the file name structure generated by Digital Workplace or equivalent software.
-Digital Workplace designates enhanced images by the addition of 'FAXXXX.tif' where XXXX represents the order in which the enhancement was created.
-E.g. The first enhancement of image 'Set0001- unmax1.tif' would be named 'Set0001- unmax1.tif- FA0001.tif', the next enhancement would be 'Set0001- unmax1.tif- FA0002.tif', and so on.
-Enhancements of enhancement of image 'Set0001-unmax1.tif- FA0001.tif' would be named 'Set0001- unmax1.tif- FA0002.tif', the next enhancement whether on 'Set0001- unmax1.tif- FA0001.tif' or 'Set0001- unmax1.tif- FA0001.tif', and so on).

-11.5.3 All enhancement history shall be recorded via Digital Workplace or equivalent software.
-Digital Workplace utilizes meta data and may be viewed under the 'History' tab.
+- 11.5.1 All digital evidentiary images requiring enhancement shall be enhanced via Adobe Photoshop (using a copy of the original image) through Digital Workplace or equivalent software. - 11.5.2 Enhanced images will be designated using a file name structure generated by Digital Workplace or equivalent software. - 11.5.3 All enhancement history shall be recorded via Digital Workplace or equivalent software.
+(Digital Workplace utilizes meta data that may be viewed under the 'History' tab.) - 11.5.4 At the conclusion of the examination, the analyst shall print a hard copy of the Digital Workplace or equivalent report and place it in the case file.

-viewed under the History' tab.

-At the conclusion of the examination, the analyst shall print a hard copy of the Digital Workplace or equivalent report and place it in the case file.

-Due to document size, the enhancement history for each image does not need to be included in the case file.
+Due to document size, the enhancement history for each image need not be included in the case file.